rouroulike/clash/External-controller-API-Reference.md

 # Authentication
 * External Controllers Accept `Bearer Tokens` as access authentication method.
-  * Use `Authorization: Bearer <Your Secret>` as your request header in order to pass authentic.
+  * Use `Authorization: Bearer <Your Secret>` as your request header in order to pass credentials.

 # RESTful API Documents